sideshowcoder/canned/README.md

     $ canned --headers "Authorization, Another-Header"

-To enable CORS programatically, you can use the following options:
+To enable CORS programmatically, you can use the following options:

     var canned = require('canned')
     ,   http = require('http')